paymennt/docs/community/10-funds-and-payments/11-faq.md

 ### Are payouts processed on weekends or holidays?

-No, payout does not processed on weekends or holidays.
+No, payout is not processed on weekends or holidays.

 ### Is there a minimum payout threshold?

 There is a minimum AED 250 payout limit.
-For payout request less than this amount, please contact our customer service team.
+For payout requests less than this amount, please contact our customer service team.

 ### How long is the settlement period?